hssling/drtb_projections_modelling/complete_drtb_manuscript_india_2025.md

 ## 4. Discussion

 ### 4.1 Interpretation of Findings: The Endemic Equilibrium Trap
 This analysis provides compelling evidence that India's MDR-TB epidemic has reached a critical inflection point characterized by what we term an "endemic equilibrium trap."
-The projected stagnation under the "Status Quo" scenario indicates **programmatic inertia**—a state where improvements in diagnostic coverage are systematically offset by ongoing transmission within the sub-clinical reservoir and fragmented private sector care pathways.
+The projected stagnation under the "Status Quo" scenario indicates **programmatic inertia**—a state where improvements in diagnostic coverage are systematically offset by ongoing transmission within the sub-clinical reservoir and fragmented private sector care pathways.<sup>1,9</sup>

-The "missing cases" identified by the National TB Prevalence Survey are no longer merely undiagnosed; our analysis suggests they represent a more complex phenomenon of "diagnosed late" or "incompletely treated" patients who sustain ongoing community transmission.
-This creates a self-perpetuating cycle where each generation of inadequately managed cases seeds the next, maintaining the burden at a high plateau despite substantial investments in case finding infrastructure.
+The "missing cases" identified by the National TB Prevalence Survey are no longer merely undiagnosed; our analysis suggests they represent a more complex phenomenon of "diagnosed late" or "incompletely treated" patients who sustain ongoing community transmission.<sup>1,3</sup> This creates a self-perpetuating cycle where each generation of inadequately managed cases seeds the next, maintaining the burden at a high plateau despite substantial investments in case finding infrastructure.<sup>13</sup>

 The damping parameter (φ = 0.85) in our Holt-Winters model quantitatively captures this saturation effect, demonstrating that the marginal returns on passive case-finding strategies are diminishing.
 This finding has profound implications for resource allocation and strategic planning.

 ### 4.2 The Necessity of a Paradigm Shift: From Detection to Prevention
-The magnitude of the "Optimistic" reduction—potentially averting 217,215 cases over the decade—confirms that elimination is biologically plausible but operationally demanding.
-It requires a fundamental reorientation from **reactive case detection** to **proactive transmission interruption**.
+The magnitude of the "Optimistic" reduction—potentially averting 217,215 cases over the decade—confirms that elimination is biologically plausible but operationally demanding.<sup>8,10</sup> It requires a fundamental reorientation from **reactive case detection** to **proactive transmission interruption**.<sup>13</sup>

 This paradigm shift necessitates three critical pillars:

-**First, Preventive Therapy Scale-up**: Expanding Tuberculosis Preventive Therapy (TPT) to household and close contacts of DR-TB patients represents the single most cost-effective intervention to reduce the future incident pool.
-Current TPT coverage for DR-TB contacts remains below 15% nationally, far short of the 80% target modeled in our optimistic scenario.
-Achieving this scale-up requires addressing operational barriers including contact tracing infrastructure, drug procurement systems, and patient adherence support mechanisms.
+**First, Preventive Therapy Scale-up**: Expanding Tuberculosis Preventive Therapy (TPT) to household and close contacts of DR-TB patients represents the single most cost-effective intervention to reduce the future incident pool.<sup>8</sup> Current TPT coverage for DR-TB contacts remains below 15% nationally, far short of the 80% target modeled in our optimistic scenario.<sup>14</sup> Achieving this scale-up requires addressing operational barriers including contact tracing infrastructure, drug procurement systems, and patient adherence support mechanisms.

-**Second, Private Sector Integration**: With approximately 50% of TB patients initially seeking care in the private sector, and an estimated 30% remaining entirely within private care pathways, the quality and completeness of private sector management directly influences epidemic dynamics.
-Our pessimistic scenario effectively models the consequences of continued private sector fragmentation—irrational antibiotic use, incomplete treatment regimens, and inadequate drug susceptibility testing.
-Establishing enforceable quality standards, unified electronic notification systems, and financial incentives for adherence to national guidelines is non-negotiable for epidemic control.
+**Second, Private Sector Integration**: With approximately 50% of TB patients initially seeking care in the private sector, and an estimated 30% remaining entirely within private care pathways, the quality and completeness of private sector management directly influences epidemic dynamics.<sup>9</sup> Our pessimistic scenario effectively models the consequences of continued private sector fragmentation—irrational antibiotic use, incomplete treatment regimens, and inadequate drug susceptibility testing.<sup>4,6</sup> Establishing enforceable quality standards, unified electronic notification systems, and financial incentives for adherence to national guidelines is non-negotiable for epidemic control.<sup>8</sup>

-**Third, Active Case Finding Intensification**: Passive case finding has reached its ceiling.
-The next phase requires systematic community-based screening in high-risk populations—urban slums, prisons, mining communities, and congregate settings.
-This demands substantial investment in mobile diagnostic units, community health worker training, and digital tracking systems.
+**Third, Active Case Finding Intensification**: Passive case finding has reached its ceiling.<sup>13</sup> The next phase requires systematic community-based screening in high-risk populations—urban slums, prisons, mining communities, and congregate settings.<sup>8</sup> This demands substantial investment in mobile diagnostic units, community health worker training, and digital tracking systems.

 ### 4.3 Sub-National Heterogeneity: A Tale of Multiple Epidemics